 The "silent epidemic".

-It's about time we started talking about the effects of postmenopause on women's lives - and sex lives.
+It's about time we started talking about the effects of menopause and postmenopause on women's lives - and sex lives.

-The permanent drop in the level of estrogen postmenopause leads to a cluster of symptoms collectively known as Genitourinary Syndrome of Menopause (GSM) or Vaginal Atrophy affecting the lives of up to 84%* of postmenopausal women around the world.
+The hormonal drop during menopause and postmenopause leads to a cluster of symptoms collectively known as Genitourinary Syndrome of Menopause (GSM) or Vaginal Atrophy affecting the lives of up to 84%* of postmenopausal women around the world.
 Yet because the symptoms are often very personal, too often women don’t speak up and continue to suffer in silence.
 That’s why GSM is called a “silent epidemic”.

 *Estimate by the North American Menopause Society